brian0714/R__similarity_checker/README.md

 ### Step 2: Cluster Visualization
 Use `matrix_visualization.R` to read the similarity matrix file.

 (Perform hierarchical clustering currently)

 1. Choose a **linkage method** (e.g., `average`).
 2. Select a **clustering evaluation metric** for determine the optimal number k of clusters (e.g., `Silhouette scores` or `Elbow method`).
 3. Generate a **dendrogram with clustering results**.

+Note: Step 2 will be concluded in step 1 in the future.

 ---